SandeR2012/explore-flask/chapters/views.md

 ### Custom decorators

 For this section, let's imagine we have an application that charges users each month.
-If a user’s account is expired, we’ll redirect them to the billing page and tell them to upgrade.
+If a user's account is expired, we'll redirect them to the billing page and tell them to upgrade.

 \begin{codelisting}
 \label{code:custom_decorator}